gencay/vscode-chatgpt/README.md

   - "default": "",
 - `ChatGPT: Custom prompt 2`: Your custom prompt 2.
 It's disabled by default, please set to a custom prompt and enable it if you prefer using customized prompt
   - "default": "",
+- `ChatGPT-Codex: Generate code`: If you select a Codex model (`code-*`) you will see this option in your context menu.
+This option will not feed the ChatGPT with any context like the other text completion prompts.

 ## Other available commands